100 North 15th Avenue

 Regardless of size the mobile home is used as a single family dwelling or for commercial purposes with or without a permanent foundation.

-Persons owning a mobile home and the land may file an "affidavit of affixture" with the County Recorders Office to have the mobile home considered real property, subject to real property liens.
+Persons owning a mobile home and the land may file an "affidavit of affixture" with the County Recorder's Office to have the mobile home considered real property, subject to real property liens.
 As real property the owner of the mobile home will be billed once a year, which is payable in two installments.
 If an affidavit of affixture is not filed and the person owning the mobile home owns the land, the owner will receive two tax bills, one for the land as secured real property and one for the mobile home as unsecured personal property.
-Filing an affidavit of affixture is optional, however, the taxes on unsecured personal property are delinquent 30 days after the billing date.
+Filing an affidavit of affixture is optional; however, the taxes on unsecured personal property are delinquent 30 days after the billing date.
 In addition unsecured mobile homes are also subject to the $.50 per $100 of assessed value mobile home relocation tax.
 On the upside, the tax rate applied to personal property is one year in arrears.
 In other words, the tax rate used in any given year was established in the prior year.
-When considering whether to file an affidavit of affixture the taxpayer is warned that changing the mobile home from personal property to real property associated to the land may change the Limited Value calculation.
+When considering whether to file an affidavit of affixture the taxpayer is warned that changing the mobile home from personal property to real property associated with the land may change the Limited Value calculation.

 CHANGE OF USE

 WARNING!
-Because the usage of property determines its classification, an increased tax liability could be occur when the use of the property is changed.
+Because the usage of property determines its classification, an increased tax liability could occur when the use of the property is changed.
 In addition, civil penalties may be assessed if an owner-occupied home is converted to rental property and the county assessor is not notified of the change.
 Converting an owner-occupied residence to rental property makes it ineligible for the "Homeowner's Rebate" and, therefore, increases the tax liability on the property.
 In addition, the Limited Value calculation may change due to new improvements being posted to the land or one of the other criteria outlined in the Limited Property Value section.

 NEW CONSTRUCTION, ADDITIONS, DELETIONS AND CHANGES IN USE